MohammedAbidNafi/Messagium/README.md

 4. Custom Shortcuts for user who message some particular person/group.
 5. Unique way to reply messages
 6. Uses Firebase for Authentication, Database and Storage so reliable speed and performence.
-7. Swipe left to go back
-8. Subtle Animations
+7. Subtle Animations
-9. Personal Messages are encrypted
+8. Personal Messages are encrypted
-10. Ability to VideoCall
+9. Ability to VideoCall
-11. Send Images without losing any quality
+10. Send Images without losing any quality

 ## Demo